tinesoft/ngx-storybook-schematics/README.md

 This collection is currently composed of the following schematics:

 * [storybook](#storybook-schematic)
+* [component](#component-schematic) : an extension of `@schematics/angular`'s [component](https://github.com/angular/angular-cli/wiki/generate-component), with support for generating stories along with regular component files
 * [addon](#addon-schematic)

 ### storybook schematic

-This is the **main schematic of the collection**, must be run first to create every files and dependencies needed to add Storybook support to your CLI project.
+This is the **main schematic of the collection**, it creates every files and dependencies needed to add Storybook support to your CLI project.

 Inside an Angular CLI project run: